MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/work-in-offline-mode.md

 ## Work in offline mode

-Once offline download is complete, you can disconnect from the internet and start working in offline mode.
+Once offline download is complete, you can start working in offline mode.

 1. From the nav bar, select ![Dynamics 365 apps ellipsis](../mobile-app/media/mobile-ellipsis.png "Dynamics 365 apps ellipsis") > **Offline Status**.